CadeSayner/Club-Simulation/README.md

 The simulation is built on a grid-based system where each block represents a position within the club.
 Patrons enter through the entrance door, move around the club, visit the bar to get a drink, and eventually leave through the exit doors.
 The simulation enforces several rules to mimic a realistic nightclub experience:

+Was developed as part of a project to show the benefits and dangers of concurrent programming in Java.

     Patrons enter and exit one at a time through the entrance and exit doors.
     The maximum number of patrons inside the club is limited.
     Patrons maintain a realistic distance from each other (one per grid block).